-In early 2020, a new system of managing electronic customs clearance or the Single Window Portal, UNI-PASS/Integrated Customs Management System (ICUMS) was introduced to replace the Pre-Arrival Assessment Reporting System (PAARS) and the Ghana Customs Management System (GCMS) jointly operated by the Customs Division of GRA, the Ghana Community Network Services (GCNet) Ltd and West Blue Consulting Ghana Ltd.
+In early 2020, a new system of managing electronic customs clearance or the Single Window Portal, UNIPASS Ghana System/Integrated Customs Management System (ICUMS) was introduced to replace the Pre-Arrival Assessment Reporting System (PAARS) and the Ghana Customs Management System (GCMS) jointly operated by the Customs Division of GRA, the Ghana Community Network Services (GCNet) Ltd and West Blue Consulting Ghana Ltd.

-The UNI-PASS System is a new port clearing system that processes documents and payments through one window.
-This, implementers say, will be a departure from the previous system where 'valuation and classification' and 'risk management and payment' were handled by different entities.
-Officials explain that the unique thing about the UNI-PASS is the fact that it provides end-to-end customs administration system, and thus is more efficient and user friendly.
+The UNIPASS Ghana System is a new port clearing system that processes documents and payments through one window.
+Officials explain that the unique thing about the UNIPASS Ghana System is the fact that it provides end-to-end customs administration system, and thus is more efficient and user friendly.

-The system is managed by Ghana Link Services Ltd, in collaboration with Customs UNI-PASS International Agency (CUPIA) of the Korean Customs Service.
-CUPIA Korea, the designer of the UNI-PASS System, has described it as an enhanced single window system for trade facilitation.
 Sources at the ports indicate that with the submission of accurate and complete documentation about a cargo, clearance is now possible within 24 hours.